ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 ### 3. Switching System Configuration to `flake.nix`

-After enabling the feature `flakes`, when you run `sudo nixos-rebuild switch`, it will try to read`/etc/nixos/flake.nix` first, if not found, it will fallback to `/etc/nixos/configuration.nix`.
+After enabling `flakes`, `sudo nixos-rebuild switch` will try to read`/etc/nixos/flake.nix` first every time you run it, if not found, it will fallback to `/etc/nixos/configuration.nix`.

-Now to learn how to write a flake, let's use the official flake templates provided by Nix.
-First, let's check which templates are available:
+Now to learn how to write a flake, let's take a look at the official flake templates provided by Nix.
+First, check which templates are available:

 ```bash
 nix flake show templates
 ```

-The templates `templates#full` contains all possible usecases, let's take a look at its contents:
+The templates `templates#full` contains all possible usecases, let's take a look at it:

 ```bash
 nix flake init -t templates#full
 cat flake.nix
 ```

-After reading this example, let's create a file `/etc/nixos/flake.nix`, and write its content according to what we read before.
+After reading this example, let's create a file `/etc/nixos/flake.nix` and copy the content of the example into it.
-All system modifications will be taken over by Flakes from now on.
+With `/etc/nixos/flake.nix`, all system modifications will be taken over by Flakes from now on.

-An example of `/etc/nixos/flake.nix` is as follows:
+The template we copied can not jsut be used directly, we need to modify it to make it work, an example of `/etc/nixos/flake.nix` is as follows:

 ```nix
 {